Wikitelmex/awesome-books/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](../../issues/).
+Feel free to check the [issues page](https://github.com/Wikitelmex/awesome-books/issues).

 ## Show your support

 Give a ⭐️ if you like this project!

-## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc

 ## 📝 License